+We also grant RSUs to employees as stock based awards.
 The fair value of each RSU is measured on the grant date based on the market price of the stock on the grant date.
-50%, 33.3% and 16.7% of the restricted shares that may vest based on achievement of gross revenue performance targets set for 2013, 2015 and 2016, respectively.
-We recognize compensation cost on the RSUs based on the estimated probability of meeting the performance target and on a straight-line basis over the requisite service period for each separately vesting portion of the award as if the award was, in-substance, multiple awards.
+50%, 33.3% and 16.7% of the RSUs that were granted in September 2010 may vest based on achievement of gross revenue performance targets set for 2013, 2015 and 2016, respectively.
+All RSUs granted in May 2012 will vest at the end of the third year after the grant.75% and 25% of the RSUs granted in November 2012 will vest at the end of the third and fourth year after the grant respectively.
+We recognize compensation cost on the RSUs that granted in September 2010 based on the estimated probability of meeting the performance target and on a straight-line basis over the requisite service period for each separately vesting portion of the award as if the award was, in-substance, multiple awards.
 In the future, we may adjust our estimated probability of fulfill the performance target at the end of each reporting period.
+For the RSUs that granted in 2012, we recognize compensation costs based on a straight line basis over the requisite service period.